Louisville Water Tower : GoToLouisville.com Official Travel Source

 Overview

-Louisville Water Tower Park features architectural, engineering and innovative water wonders!
+Louisville Water Tower, historic venue and museum, features architectural, engineering and innovative water wonders!

 In 1971, the U.S. Government designated the Pumping Station and Water Tower National Historic Landmarks.
 The Secretary of the Interior at the time called the tower “one of the finest examples of industrial architecture in the world.”